 How to Apply

 If you’re able to commit to the above requirements and are interested in becoming a LITE listener, please complete a LITE Listener application.
-The spring term deadline is Thursday, March 15, 2018 at 5pm.

 For more information about LITE and how to become a LITE listener, contact Mary Wells Pope, District LITE Program Coordinator.